 The front of the cards are beautiful too featuring scenes and characters from the films, but each image is original to the game.

 Each card deck has been themed brilliantly for each character.
-For example, Captain Hook’s Fate deck contains Peter Pan, Wendy, and my favourite card in the entire game – Tick Tock.
+For example, Captain Hook’s Fate deck contains Peter Pan, Wendy, and my favorite card in the entire game – Tick Tock.
 The phrasing on Tick Tock’s card is genius.

 The cards feel silky smooth in your hand.
-They are made from a nice, thick card and the colours on the back and front of the draw deck look beautiful with the gold lines.
+They are made from a nice, thick card and the colors on the back and front of the draw deck look beautiful with the gold lines.

 Each character has 30 cards in their draw deck and 15 cards in their fate deck.

 The minis are a good chunky weight.
 They are transparent which makes each of them look really cool when the light catches them.

-The moulding of mine was excellent and had no issues.
+The molding of mine was excellent and had no issues.

 I think each mini does a brilliant job of conveying the essence of each character.

 - Captain Hook – Deep red with a flamboyant hat and long flowing coat!